-\textbf{Validity} indicates the extent to which a test measures the specific construct that it claims to measure~\cite{rust2020modern, nunnally1994psychometric}.
-There are different validity indicators in psychometrics: \textit{Construct validity} measures how well the test reflects the latent construct.
-A prominent method used to evaluate construct validity is factor analysis~\cite{Gibson1959Three,Yong2013A}, which conceptualizes the constructs as latent factors underlying test items.
+\textbf{Validity} indicates the extent to which a test measures the construct that it claims to measure~\cite{rust2020modern, nunnally1994psychometric}.
+There are different validity indicators in psychometrics.
+For example, \textit{construct validity} indicates how well the test reflects the latent construct.
+A commonly used method to evaluate construct validity is factor analysis~\cite{Gibson1959Three,Yong2013A}, which conceptualizes the constructs as latent factors underlying test items.
 By examining the fit of the specified structural model with empirical data, we can quantitatively understand the construct validity of the test~\cite{Gibson1959Three,Yong2013A}.
-Recent research endeavors have already applied this method within the context of AI evaluation~\cite{burnell2023revealing}.

-Construct validity can be further categorized into two primary subtypes.
-Specifically, \textit{convergent validity} reflects the extent to which two measures of constructs, which are theoretically expected to be related, are related.
-Conversely, \textit{discriminant validity} evaluates if measurements that are supposed to be unrelated are, in fact, unrelated~\cite{nunnally1994psychometric,duckworth2011meta}.
-For instance, when evaluating the emotional intelligence of an AI system, we would expect its performance on the emotional intelligence test to be (more) correlated with measures of its understanding and management of emotions and not (or less) correlated with measures of unrelated constructs such as creativity.
+Construct validity can also be evaluated via two indicators: \textit{Convergent validity} reflects the extent to which two measures of constructs that are theoretically expected to be related are indeed empirically related; and conversely, \textit{discriminant validity} reflects if measurements that are supposed to be unrelated are, in fact, unrelated~\cite{nunnally1994psychometric,duckworth2011meta}.
+For instance, when evaluating the critical thinking of an AI system, we would expect its performance to be correlated with measures of its argumentation and not (or less) correlated with measures of unrelated constructs such as spatial reasoning.\looseness=-1